 As schools look for different ways to build successful partnerships with families, good communication remains crucial.
 There are more options than ever before for educators and administrators to connect with families of English language learners (ELLs) and keep that communication strong.
 Here are some tips for schools and resources to explore.

 Note: Families have a legal right to information from the school in their home language.
-This information is critical as schools make decisions about closures, changes to online and hybrid models, and changing safety and health protocols.
+You can learn more about those rights in the following: